imuxin/blog/source/_posts/About.md

 title: About
 date: 2019-09-15 14:49:13
 author: 程庆林
+tags: start
 ---

-Welcome to [WeShare](/weshare/)!
-This is a fantastic awesome place where you can gain our computing experience conclusion and of course you could share your great thing with us by posting to the [repository](https://github.com/imuxin/weshare).
+Welcome to [iMuxin's Blog](/blog/)!
+This is a fantastic awesome place where you can gain our computing experience conclusion and of course you could share your great thing with us by posting to the [repository](https://github.com/imuxin/blog).